Image courtesy of Erema Group

 He says beyond versatility, expanded capacity also is on the minds of equipment buyers.
 “In several markets, like Latin America, there is a clear trend towards larger PET recycling machines.
 We expect the market to develop this way in China too, to meet the increasing demand for high-quality rPET suitable for sensitive applications such as food packaging,”

-Erema is exhibiting at the Chinaplas 2025 event next month in Shenzhen, China, and Wöss expects to find interest in Vacurema systems.
+Erema is exhibiting at the Chinaplas 2025 event next month in Shenzhen, China, and Wöss says he expects to find interest in Vacurema systems.
 “For Chinese recyclers, the bandwidth and flexibility of the Vacurema and Vacunite systems offer great potential for a wide variety of applications.”